Online casinos aren’t currently legal in Washington, D.C., so you won’t find licensed apps offering real-money slots or table games in the District.

 Are Real Money Online Casinos Legal in Washington DC?

-No. You can’t play at real-money online casinos in D.C.
+No. Real-money online casinos are not legal in Washington, D.C.

-The Sports Wagering Lottery Amendment Act of 2018, which took effect in 2019, legalized online sports betting.
-But it did not cover online casino games.
-And nothing has changed on that front since.
+The Sports Wagering Lottery Amendment Act of 2018, which took effect in 2019, legalized online sports betting but did not authorize online casino gaming.
+As of 2026, no legislation has been passed to change that status.

 D.C.
 Sweepstakes Casinos – Legality & How They Work

-Comparing the 5 Best Online Casinos in Washington D.C.
+Comparing the 5 Best Sweepstakes Casinos in Washington D.C.

 - 🎉 Exclusive Promo Code: Click To Claim